File System Operations

 Target Path.
 The destination path for the source file or folder that is copied.

 Overwrite Target if Existing.
-Toggles whether the file or folder operation overwrites existing files or folders with the same names in the target location.
+Controls whether the file or folder operation overwrites existing files or folders with the same names in the target location.
 If cleared, and a file or folder with the same name already exists at the target location, the affected files are not copied.

 SeCreateSymbolicLinkPrivilege privilege for Windows to allow symbolic link creation.